chrismcgahan/problems/csv-to-array/readme.md

 # CSV to Array
 ## Convert CSV to Associative Array

+This project should be completed in PHP.
 Provided are 2 files: *left.csv* and *right.csv*.
 The problem has 2 steps.

 ### Step 1